GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 ## How to View Metrics

-FNS federal personnel are able to view a variety of metrics through a dashboard application.
+Tenant are able to view a variety of metrics through a dashboard application.
 The [Metrics](../metrics) subsystem manages the metrics API.
 The only consumer of this API is the Dashboard application, found in the [Dashboard](../dashboard/docs/dashboard.md) subsystem.
 These systems are not available to states.

 ### Viewing Metrics through the Metrics API